Processes

 do not.

-variable is replaced by the actual value defined somewhere in the
+variable is replaced by the actual value defined elsewhere in the pipeline script.

 Warning